datatrails/datatrails-samples/archivist_samples/software_bill_of_materials/README.md

 ### Loading an existing SoftwarePackage

-If you know the RKVST Asset Identity you can load the SBOM directly as a SoftwarePackage using `SoftwarePackage.read()`:
+If you know the DataTrails Asset Identity you can load the SBOM directly as a SoftwarePackage using `SoftwarePackage.read()`:

 ```python
 # Assume Archivist connection already initialized in `arch`